 An interesting note about hemp is that the majority of the plant is made of a sturdy wooden core.
 This sturdiness means a hemp rug will be able to handle normal and even above normal traffic.
 This is not a rug that will fade away.
 It keeps its structure even in the busiest of homes.

 So, a hard-wearing, hemp rug will take a fair amount of abuse without faltering, but that doesn’t mean it feels like sandpaper.
-Hemp has a somewhat coarse texture, but it soon settles into a softer feeling.
+Hemp has a somewhat coarse texture, but it soon settles into a more comfortable feeling.
 Choose a hemp rug, and you’ll enjoy robustness and suppleness.

 Styles and Types of Hemp Rugs